Empingham Bowls Club

 In 1980 worked started on the new green.The ground was levelled at a cost of £560 and fencing was erected, (probably to keep those aforementioned bullocks out!).
 The grass seed was sown twice in late September, a strong wind having blown the seed off the green area and into the ditch and onto the road.
 The seed was recovered and put back to its proper place.
 All matches were played away whilst the work was still going on.
 The water supply was connected, a new mower was bought for £280, which was raised at a cheese and wine party, a hedge was planted, the pavilion erected and the club applied to re-join the Stamford league for the 1982 season.
 The new green was opened on June the 5th of that year.

-The club currently has nearly fifty playing members, attracting people from Oakham, Stamford and nearby villages, as well as Empingham residents , to play on its small but well maintained green.
-It offers all standards of bowling to its members with two teams, Empingham Falcons and Empingham Ospreys (newly promoted) in Division 2 of the Stamford & District Bowls league, as well as teams that play in friendly matches on Wednesday afternoons and Thursday evenings, and some popular Saturday afternoon games.
-Tuesday evenings are roll-ups when all are welcome to turn up and join in.
+The club currently has about twenty playing members, attracting people from Oakham, Stamford and nearby villages, as well as Empingham residents, to play on its small but well maintained green.
+It offers all standards of bowling to its members with their league team Empingham Falcons in the Stamford & District Bowls league, as well as teams that play in friendly matches with other local clubs on some Wednesday, Thursday and Saturday afternoons.
+Roll-ups are usually held on Tuesday evenings, when all are welcome to turn up and join in.
 Some of our more competitive members enter County competitions and have had success at national level, including the club's inimitable Mike Ramsden.
+Singles and Doubles competitions are held within the club during the summer, culminating in a Finals Day at the end of August.

 The club is strongly associated with the village Cricket Club, where social events are held both in summer and winter.
 A friendly atmosphere prevails within the club with many members doing what they can to contribute to its ongoing success.
 For any further information with regard to membership etc please contact the club's secretary where you can be assured of a friendly welcome.